SMU rallies from 15 points down to stun No. 6 Houston 85-83

 - Kyler EdwardsAmerican basketball player

-DALLAS — Kendric Davis scored 22 points and Marcus Weathers added 20 as SMU rallied from a 15-point second half deficit to stun No. 6 Houston 85-83 on Wednesday night.
+DALLAS (AP) Kendric Davis scored 22 points and Marcus Weathers added 20 as SMU rallied from a 15-point second half deficit to stun No. 6 Houston 85-83 on Wednesday night.

 Davis sank two free throws with 40.6 seconds remaining to break an 81-all tie.
 Michael Weathers hit the second of two free throws with 24.1 seconds left for a three-point lead.
 Houston had a chance to tie in the closing seconds when Kyler Edwards heaved the ball toward the basket from near midcourt with two seconds left and was fouled by Emmanuel Bandoumel.